"What's wrong, Captain Picard?"

 among an otherwise entirely black cast.
 Amusingly, at first he was one of the few TNG castmembers who took their job fully seriously and didn't mess around on-set

-Stewart has been most recently seen as Claudius (and King Hamlet) opposite David Tennant
+Stewart is also Claudius (and King Hamlet) opposite David Tennant

-as well as becoming a regular special guest star on Seth MacFarlane's American Dad
+as well as becoming a regular on Seth MacFarlane's American Dad!

 , as the amoral, James Bond-esque CIA Director Avery Bullock.